HeardLibrary/learning-github/Workshop I-III Handouts/Workshop-GitHubBasics.md

 * Editing the repository Wiki
 * Files with a `.md` or `.markdown` extension such as the repository `Readme.md` file

-GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.
+GitHub.com uses its own version of the Markdown syntax (known as "[GitHub-flavored markdown](https://github.github.com/gfm/)" or GFM) that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.
 Visit the Mastering Markdown guide: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)

 ## Getting Started with GitHub